nvanexan/nve2022/content/about.md

 In 2017, my experience as a software developer and knowledge of privacy law took me to [Hootsuite](https://hootsuite.com/), where I helped lead the development of Hootsuite's data protection and GDPR compliance strategy.
 I learned a lot about change management across multiple teams at a large and high growth startup, and came away with a lot of lessons about how privacy should work at scale.

 Today I split my time about 80-20% between software engineering and privacy consulting.
-On the engineering side, I'm what you'd probably call a senior full-stack JavaScript (TypeScript now) developer.
-I'm fluent in the front end of the "stack", but have also spent time building dev toools, APIs and microservices that run on Node.
+On the engineering side, I'm what you'd probably call a senior full-stack JavaScript /TypeScript developer.
+I'm fluent in the front end of the "stack", but have also spent time building dev tools, APIs and microservices that run on Node.
 On the privacy side, I am what you might call a "privacy engineer".
 I am happy to advise legal departments who are in their infancy of setting up a privacy program, but my biggest value add is more as a translator between Legal and IT / Engineering.

 In my free time, I like to hang out with my dog, George, run long distances, and contribute to open source software.